19-Day North India & Holi Festival

 You’ll enjoy an evening boat ride on the lake and take in the views as the sun’s golden hues are replaced by an electric evening glow – lighting the lakeside promenade and the regal buildings behind.

-Accommodation: Aranya Vilas (or similar)
+Accommodation: Aranya Vilas (or similar), Udaipur

 Included: Breakfast

-Day 15: UDAIPUR TO VARANASI
+DAY 15: UDAIPUR TO VARANASI

 It’s our last morning in Rajasthan.
 Take the opportunity for a final stroll through the streets of Udaipur or relax.

 In the afternoon, we fly to world famous Varanasi: described by Lonely Planet as ‘the India of your imagination’.
 Pilgrims come here to wash away their sins and to farewell their dead.
+It’s confronting, hectic, noisy, colourful and intense, and our home for the last 2 nights of this trip.
+What better way to farewell India?

 Let’s eat together and get an early night: tomorrow has a lot in store.

-Accommodation: The Clarks (or similar)
+Accommodation: The Clarks (or similar), Varanasi

 Included: Breakfast